Lecturer(s)

 Written exam

 Credit: active participation in measurements in laboratories, successful defense of the project.
-Exam: written - demonstration of knowledge of the discussed areas, demonstration of knowledge acquired by participation in the project (measuring methods, theoretical basis of the measured issues), the condition of participation in the exam is to obtain a credit.
+Exam: written and oral - demonstration of knowledge of the discussed areas, demonstration of knowledge acquired by participation in the project (measuring methods, theoretical basis of the measured issues), the condition of participation in the exam is to obtain a credit.

 |